MotionAI/nodejs-samples/README.md

     // this is the object we will return to Motion AI in the callback var responseJSON = {
-        "response": "Hello World!", // what the bot will respond with (more is appended below) "continue": false, // denotes that Motion AI should hit this module again, rather than continue further in the flow "customPayload": "", // working data to examine in future calls to this function to keep track of state "quickReplies": null, // a JSON object containing suggested/quick replies to display to the user "cards": null // a cards JSON object to display a carousel to the user (see docs) }
+        "response": "Hello World!", // what the bot will respond with (more is appended below) "continue": false, // false denotes that Motion AI should hit this module again, rather than continue further in the flow
+        "customPayload": "", // working data to examine in future calls to this function to keep track of state "quickReplies": null, // a JSON object containing suggested/quick replies to display to the user.. i.e, ["val1","val2"]
+        "cards": null // a cards JSON object to display a carousel to the user (see docs) }